Skip to content

 • Internal communication: Review and define internal communication to ensure everyone understands the goals and objectives.

 • Top management commitment: Ensure all managers are aware of their responsibilities within the workflow and provide appropriate leadership and support.
+Assigning dedicated project managers ensures that improvement initiatives are executed efficiently, resources are allocated effectively, and stakeholders remain aligned with the goals.

 • Performance and monitoring: Ensure all performance indicators are compliant and understood by everyone involved in the process.